-Search committee
+Search and Governance committee

-Throughout the year ending 31 July 2022, the Search Committee comprised four members of the Corporation.
-The Committee met three times throughout the year, with an average attendance of 92%.
+Throughout the year ending 31 July 2023, the Search and Governance Committee comprised up to five members of the Corporation.
+The Committee met four times in the year to 31 July 2023.

-The Committee's responsibilities throughout the year were to advise the Corporation on the appointment and reappointment of members of the Corporation and co-optees to Committees of the Corporation and have regard at all time to the provisions of the Instrument and Articles of Government including eligibility criteria, the policy and needs of the Corporation including expertise and interests sought and equality and diversity and the evaluation of the contribution of members seeking reappointment.
+The Committee's responsibilities throughout the year were to advise the Corporation on the appointment and reappointment of members of the Corporation and co-optees to

+Committees of the Corporation and have regard at all time to the provisions of the Instrument and Articles of Government including eligibility criteria, the policy and needs of the Corporation including expertise and interests sought and equality and diversity and the evaluation of the contribution of members seeking reappointment.

 The Committee reviewed its skills, knowledge and experience profile of Governors and the register of membership at every meeting to ensure that the Board was best placed to address upcoming strategic risks and opportunities.
 The Committee constantly had due regard for the diversity of the Board and to ensure where practically possible, that the Corporation profile broadly matches that of the College's student profile and local community.
-During the year, through its pro-active search activities, the Committee recommended to Board the appointment of two highly suitable external Governors and the reappointment of one highly suitable external Governor.
+During the year, through its pro-active search activities, the Committee recommended to Board the appointment of three highly suitable external Governors and the reappointment of two highly suitable external Governors.

-The Committee has reviewed the size and diversity of the board to ensure that any future recruitment takes account of the demands of the sector and the skills and knowledge required to successfully deliver against these.
+The Committee has reviewed the size and diversity of the Board to ensure that any future recruitment takes account of the demands of the sector and the skills and knowledge required to successfully deliver against these.

-The Committee considered the independence of governors prior to appointment / reappointment through robust due diligence in accordance with the Corporation's appointment procedure and policy.
+The Committee considered the independence of Governors prior to appointment / reappointment through robust due diligence in accordance with the Corporation's appointment procedure and policy.